FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 ---
 ## Elevator Pitch
 Have you ever been to a conference only to find yourself running from one workshop to another and having to leave in the middle of the most interesting part just so you could see a little bit of another one?
 Or even failed to enter a workshop because the session was full?
-Then Eventee is the app for you.
+Then, Eventee is the app for you.
 List your favorite workshops and it will give you a schedule without having to deal with partial sessions or full rooms.

 ---
 ## Requirements